Written By: Devin Golden

 Frequently Asked Questions About Biphasic Mesothelioma

-Biphasic mesothelioma is a combination of both epithelioid cells and sarcomatoid cells, which are two cell types often present in mesothelioma tumors.
-For a case to be diagnosed as biphasic mesothelioma, it must consist of at least 10% of both types of cells.
+Biphasic mesothelioma is one of three cell types of mesothelioma.
+It is defined as a combination of both epithelioid cells and sarcomatoid cells in tumors.
+For a case to be diagnosed as biphasic mesothelioma, tumors must contain at least 10% of both types of cells.

 How Common is Biphasic Mesothelioma?